Saturday, March 7, 2026

 I meet Tim Askelson and Sam Baar, two members of the Society.
 Sam and I talked about the classes he teaches, Tim spoke about photography and the Petroglyph, the newsletter of the society.

-I’m going to make room in my calendar for more meetings, classes and interest in the archeology of Arizona, my home.
 I want to know more about the indigenous people and their way of life in the area where I live.

 Resources